 Certain of ALI's properties are registered with PEZA, and this provides significant benefits to ALI's tenants.
-PEZA registration provides significant tax incentives to those of ALI's customers that are PEZA-registered (they can, for example, avail themselves of income tax incentives such as income tax holidays or a 5.0% gross income taxation), thereby making tenancy in ALI's PEZA-registered buildings potentially more attractive to them.
+PEZA registration provides significant tax incentives to those of ALI's customers that are PEZA-registered (they can, for example, avail themselves of income tax incentives such as ITH, 5% SCIT or ED under the CREATE Law), thereby making tenancy in ALI's PEZA-registered buildings potentially more attractive to them.